When can Americans travel to Europe again? We asked 4 insiders.

 “Obviously that didn’t crystallize in the end, because of the beginning of the second wave of outbreaks in different countries and regions,” Santander says from his home in Brussels.
 “For the first half of 2020, [European tourism was] down 66 percent, but now we are down in some places even by 90, 93 percent.
 So things are not looking very good at the moment.”

-Santander says he understands why Americans feel confusion and frustration about not being able to travel to Europe, or know when it may be possible.
+Santander says he understands why Americans feel confusion and frustration about not being able to travel to Europe or know when it may be possible.
 In the beginning of the summer, the ETC tried to convince E.U. member states and members of the Schengen zone to agree on a consistent protocol for resuming tourism.
-With every country carrying out different covid-19 strategies, Santander says the consequence has been an even more fragmented map of Europe.
+With every country carrying out different coronavirus strategies, Santander says the consequence has been an even more fragmented map of Europe.

 While domestic tourism in Europe has resumed, Santander says American travelers have been absolutely missed.
-However, they will likely not be allowed back to Europe before Christmas due to the status of the pandemic.
+However, they will probably not be allowed back to Europe before Christmas due to the status of the pandemic.

 “We are actually advocating that governments, the U.S. administration and also the European Union, work together,” Santander says.
 “Because if we come [up] with standardized protocols for testing and tracing, not only in Europe but also worldwide — or if you want it just between the U.S. and the European Union if that makes it easier — I think traveling is not at risk at all.”

-Santander says he doesn’t discourage Americans to plan or book trips to Europe for 2021, as long as the reservations are adjustable or refundable: “People should not stop dreaming about traveling.”
+Santander says he doesn’t discourage Americans from planning or booking trips to Europe for 2021, as long as the reservations are adjustable or refundable: “People should not stop dreaming about traveling.”

 [Lufthansa to roll out rapid coronavirus testing, a move that could change pandemic air travel]